-- Repairing any fencing, patios, steps, sheds or other garden features, garages or driveways not originally provided by the CoLC. - Maintaining garden paths other than those giving main access to the front and back door of the property or to a CoLC washing line post. - Replacing keys or locks to garage or shed doors when the keys have been lost. - Renewing broken clothes lines. - Grassed areas and borders such as, front or side gardens. - Maintaining all hedges to prevent obstruction to neighbouring properties, public highway, and footpaths.
-Hedges must not be removed, without written permission from CoLC - Painting any existing timber fencing.
+- Repairing any fencing, patios, steps, sheds or other garden features, garages or driveways not originally provided by the CoLC and not in place at the commencement of tenancy. - Maintaining garden paths other than those giving main access to the front and back door of the property or to a CoLC washing line post. - Replacing keys or locks to garage or shed doors when the keys have been lost. - Renewing broken clothes lines. - Grassed areas and borders. - Any other repairs which investigations establish are not attributable to fair wear and tear.